kjbeutler01/FilevineProjectDownload/README.md

 # FilevineProjectDownload

 This repository contains example scripts that interact with the [Filevine](https://www.filevine.com/) API.
 The main script `ProjectDocsDownload.py` downloads every document from a Filevine project and recreates the same folder hierarchy on your local drive.
-A second script, `TestConnection.py`, verifies that your credentials work by retrieving your organization and user IDs.

 ## Setup